kuberhealthy/kuberhealthy/cmd/test-check/README.md

 ### image-pull-check

-This container tests the availability of external image respositories using Kuberhealthy.
-Simply place the `kuberhealthy/test-external-check` image on the repository you need tested.
+This container tests the availability of image respositories using Kuberhealthy.
+Simply `docker push` the `kuberhealthy/test-check` image on the repository you need tested.

 The pod is designed to attempt a pull of the test image from the remote repository (never from local) every 10 minutes.
 If the image is unavailable, an error will be reported to the Kuberheakthy API.

-To put a copy of this image to your repository, run `docker pull kuberhealthy/test-external-check` and then `docker push my.repository/repo/test-external-check`.
+To put a copy of this image to your repository, run `docker pull kuberhealthy/test-check` and then `docker push my.repository/repo/test-check`.

 ##### Example `khcheck`